What Is Web Hosting – Web Hosting Explained for Beginners

 In this article, you will learn what web hosting is, how it works, and what are the different types of web hosting available.

 Web hosting is an online service that enables you to publish your website or web application on the internet.
 When you sign up for a web hosting service, you basically rent some space on a physical server where you can store all the files and data necessary for your website to work properly.

 How Does Web Hosting Work?

 The server that hosts your website is a physical computer that runs continuously to make the site available for visitors all the time.
-Buying servers for web hosting will alow you to store all the data of your website in the those servers of your provider.
+Buying servers for web hosting will allow you to store all the data of your website in the servers of your provider.

 Once a user enters your domain name into their browser’s address bar, the web host’s server will transfer all the files necessary to load your website.